 ZEV Test Group Certification.
 ZEV models must be certified according to test groups.
-Manufacturers shall include in the same test group those ZEV models that have the same: powertrain deterioration, battery configuration, motor configuration, and vehicle class.
-Manufacturers shall use good engineering judgement to include vehicles in test groups for the purposes of certification and demonstrating compliance with the useful life requirements under subsection (d)(2).
+Manufacturers shall include in the same test group those light-duty ZEV models that have the same: battery or fuel cell configuration, motor configuration, and expected degradation in usable battery energy.
+Manufacturers shall use good engineering judgement to combine vehicles in test groups for the purposes of certification and demonstrating compliance with the useful life requirements under subsection (d)(2).

 Application for Certification Requirements for Plug-in Hybrid Electric Vehicles.
 Except as noted below, the Part I certification application (40 CFR §86.1843-01(c) incorporated per the 2026 ZEV and PHEV Test Procedures) for PHEVs shall also include the following: